 Students are assigned to a specific bus to and from school.
 Families must request in writing any exception from this rule.
-Students will not be allowed on or off the bus at a place other than their regular stop unless the bus driver is presented with a written family request.
+Students

 Families and students are encouraged to contact Student Transit or the respective school official regarding any problems with school bus transportation.
 Students are encouraged to discuss issues with their bus driver (during appropriate times), the principal, counselor, teacher, family member, or any appropriate adult.
 To ensure safe transportation for all involved, it is imperative that the students, families, school officials, bus driver, and the bus company work cooperatively together to solve any problems that may arise.